Yokto13/mel/README.md

 This repository contains implementations of multiple approaches to multilingual entity linking.
-If you don't know what entity linking is or would like to know more about the methods used, take a look at my thesis.
-Entity linking and its history are described [here](https://arxiv.org/pdf/2406.16892#chapter.2) and training models in the following [chapters](https://arxiv.org/pdf/2406.16892#chapter.4).
+If you don't know what entity linking is or would like to know more about the methods used, take a look at my thesis: entity linking and its history are described [here](https://arxiv.org/pdf/2406.16892#chapter.2) and training models in the following [chapters](https://arxiv.org/pdf/2406.16892#chapter.4).

 Right now, it is rather hard to run the repository locally.
-In the upcoming year, we plan to make this a part of [LinPipe](https://github.com/ufal/linpipe) so all the controlling will be done through it.
+In the upcoming year, it should become a part of [LinPipe](https://github.com/ufal/linpipe) so all the controlling will be done through it.

 ## Results